Are You a Leader? Become a Nurse Administrator

 How Do Nursing Administrator Salaries Compare to Similar Jobs?

-Based on BLS data for health services managers, nurse administrators can make around 49% more than registered nurses, who make a median annual salary of $77,600.
+Based on BLS data for health services managers, nurse administrators can make around 49 percent more than registered nurses, who make a median annual salary of $77,600.
 With the exception of nurse anesthetists, nurse administrators generally make more than nurses in other advanced positions:

 |Career||Median Annual Salary|